-Monotonic Writes: The writes must be propagated to all replicas in the same order.
+Monotonic Writes: We should not move to some other location and see something older after performing a write on the file.
+The writes must be propagated to all replicas in the same order.

-Read your writes: A process must be able to see its own changes.
+Read your writes: We dont worry about multiple clients.
+A process must be able to see its own changes.
 For example, if you update your password and log back in after sometime while the changes have not been replicated.
 But still, the system should not say incorrect password.